techidaily/site-fox-direct/source/_posts/updated-unveiling-strategies-to-stand-out-with-a-great-podcast-name.md

 Although this might be optional, adding your brand name to your podcast name is a smart way to promote your brand in the industry and become more popular.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3: Best 50 Names Ideas for You To Consider

 Having discussed the essential things that must be considered when coming up with a podcast name, you may still be overhead.
 No worries, here we'll show you the best 50 examples for podcast names.
 Whether it is an interview or a comedy, we hope you find one you like and give a little inspiration for podcast naming.